aishwarya-wasnik/aishwarya-wasnik/README.md

 # 💫 Hello! 👋, I'm Aishwarya

-A passionate Data Analyst with a keen interest in turning data into actionable insights.
-With a strong foundation in Advance Excel,Mysql and data visualization, I enjoy tackling complex problems and deriving meaningful conclusions from data.
+A passionate Data Enthusiast with a strong interest in transforming raw data into actionable insights.
+I enjoy solving business problems through analytics, building interactive dashboards, and applying statistical methods to uncover trends and patterns.

 ## Skills